BernhardBaumrock/RockTabulator/README.md

   * plugins should be built in a way that they can be submitted as PR directly to tabulator (eg smart filter could be a good contribution)
 * Support only backend
 * Support only Uikit Theme
+* ONE Endpoint for all operations --> RockFinder needs to return data at /admin/rockfinder/field_x AND this should also be used for executing actions (eg /field_x/addPage/?parent=123)

 Features